Tech-it-with-Billy/alx-airbnb-database/database-adv-script/README.md

 ####  Practicing Subqueries
 1. All properties where the average rating is greater than 4.0.
 2. Finding users who have made more than 3 bookings.

+#### Aggregations and Window Functions
+1. Total number of bookings made by each user.
+2. Rank properties based on the total number of bookings they have received.